hackclub/OnBoard/projects/01Sahil's USB_HUB/README.md

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->

-It is a UDB Hub.
-I looked at the tutorial and then cahllenged myself to make it without looking at the tutorial.
+It is a UsB Hub.
+I looked at the tutorial and then challenged myself to make it without looking at the tutorial.
+I added a buzzer and led that are triggered by a photo tranisotr and powered by a seperate usb.

 <!-- How much is it going to cost? -->

+About 28 dollars including the coupons.

 <!-- Tell us a little bit about your design process.
 What were some challen